DigitalCloud/nova-page-tool/README.md

 php artisan migrate
 ```

+You can publish the required assets with:

+php artisan vendor:publish --provider="DigitalCloud\PageBuilderField\FieldServiceProvider" --tag=public

 ## Usage

 You must register the tool with Nova.
 This is typically done in the tools method of the NovaServiceProvider, in app/Providers/NovaServiceProvider.php.